antiboredom/scrapism/web/content/pages/home.md

 -------

 This is a work-in-progress guide to web scraping as an artistic and critical practice, created by <a href="https://lav.io">Sam Lavigne</a>.
 I will be updating it over the coming months!
-I'll also be doing occasional live demos either on Twitch or YoutTube.
+I'll also be doing occasional live demos either on Twitch or YouTube.

 You can sign up to receive
 updates at: <a href="https://tinyletter.com/scrapism">https://tinyletter.com/scrapism</a>.